The Sequence of Tenses

 If the main clause is in the future tense, then the subordinate clause can use any tense that is appropriate to convey the meaning.

-For example: She will tell you when she arrives. (future tense in the main clause and present tense in the subordinate clause)
+For example: She will tell you when she arrives.
+(Future tense in the main clause and present tense in the subordinate clause)

-They will find out if they get the job. (future tense in the main clause and present tense in the subordinate clause)
+They will find out if they get the job.
+(Future tense in the main clause and present tense in the subordinate clause)

-He will ask her if she wants to go. (future tense in the main clause and present tense in the subordinate clause)
+He will ask her if she wants to go.
+(Future tense in the main clause and present tense in the subordinate clause)

 The sequence of tenses is an important aspect of grammar to be aware of in order to ensure that sentences are grammatically correct and convey the intended meaning.

-After she finished her work, she told me that she had been feeling sick all day. (past perfect tense in the subordinate clause to indicate an earlier action)
+After she finished her work, she told me that she had been feeling sick all day.
+(Past perfect tense in the subordinate clause to indicate an earlier action)

-When I saw him at the party, he told me that he had just got back from a trip. (past perfect tense in the subordinate clause to indicate an earlier action)
+When I saw him at the party, he told me that he had just got back from a trip.
+(Past perfect tense in the subordinate clause to indicate an earlier action)

-I was surprised when she said that she didn’t like the movie because I had thought she would enjoy it. (past perfect tense in the subordinate clause to indicate a previous belief or expectation)
+I was surprised when she said that she didn’t like the movie because I had thought she would enjoy it.
+(Past perfect tense in the subordinate clause to indicate a previous belief or expectation)

-When they arrived at the restaurant, they were told that the table had already been taken. (past perfect tense in the subordinate clause to indicate an earlier action)
+When they arrived at the restaurant, they were told that the table had already been taken.
+(Past perfect tense in the subordinate clause to indicate an earlier action)

 In each of these examples, the verb tense used in the subordinate clause is influenced by the tense used in the main clause to maintain the sequence of tenses.

-Some examples of sentences in the past tense with a future action in the subordinate clause:
+Examples of sentences in the past tense with a future action in the subordinate clause:

-He said that he would call me tomorrow. (past tense in the main clause and future tense in the subordinate clause)
+He said that he would call me tomorrow.
+(Past tense in the main clause and future tense in the subordinate clause)

-She told me that she was going to study abroad next year. (past tense in the main clause and present continuous tense in the subordinate clause to indicate a future plan)
+She told me that she was going to study abroad next year.
+(Past tense in the main clause and present continuous tense in the subordinate clause to indicate a future plan)

-When we were planning the trip, he said that he would book the hotel reservations. (past tense in the main clause and future tense in the subordinate clause)
+When we were planning the trip, he said that he would book the hotel reservations.
+(Past tense in the main clause and future tense in the subordinate clause)

-I knew that they were going to announce the winners of the contest next week. (past tense in the main clause and future tense in the subordinate clause)
+I knew that they were going to announce the winners of the contest next week.
+(Past tense in the main clause and future tense in the subordinate clause)

-They said that they were going to have a meeting to discuss the new project. (past tense in the main clause and future tense in the subordinate clause)
+They said that they were going to have a meeting to discuss the new project.
+(Past tense in the main clause and future tense in the subordinate clause)

 In these examples, the verb tense used in the subordinate clause is determined by the meaning and the time frame of the action being described.